Facts About Our Work in Grenada

 - Canned vegetables, meats and other food items

 - Educational supplies, including books, pens, pencils and paper

 In 2017, Food For The Poor, All Island Sanitation Project was completed.
 The project included the installation of water and flush toilets into the homes of five families in a rural mountainous community.

 In 2016, the Carriacou water project was completed.
 The new water tank, which stores 100,000 gallons of water, is providing the 8,000 residents on the tiny island of Carriacou with a clean water source.

 In 2015, several new initiatives were established:

 - Five primary schools were added to Food For The Poor’s school feeding program.
-This project has enabled these schools to have a better feeding program for their students.

 - Food For The Poor built a warehouse for in-country partner Caritas, which allows the organization to be more efficient in distributing goods island-wide.

 In 2014, Food For The Poor implemented several important programs: